 WHAT ELSE?

-I was raised in Lockport, N.Y., and one of my first jobs was writing music reviews for the Buffalo Courier-Express.
-Since then I've traveled to Cuba, Brazil, Nepal, Japan, China, Europe and throughout North America, with a notebook in hand.
+I've received JHU's Teaching Excellence Award three times and the Professional Achievement Award three times.
+I'm one of the founders of Baseball Weekly.
+Raised in Lockport, N.Y., one of my first jobs was writing music reviews for the Buffalo Courier-Express.
+Since then I've traveled to Cuba, Brazil, Nepal, Japan, China, Ghana, and throughout Europe and North America.